 - Use immediately!
 Glazes will harden as they cool.
 If glaze hardens on you, simply stir in a teaspoon or two more of cream, stir and then microwave until pourable once again.

-- Pour over the top of your favorite quick breads to add a dessert like flare.
+- Pour over the top of your favorite quick breads, donuts or cookies.

 - Drizzle butter glaze on top of your favorite cake or bundt cake recipe, like this Easy Chocolate Cake!